-- This school adheres to the principles of the Department for Education document 'Cloud computing services: guidance for school leaders, school staff and governing bodies'. - We consider Data Protection implications before adopting new cloud platforms, and check for GDPR compliance e.g. Data Protection policy. - Privacy statements inform parents when and what sort of data is stored in the cloud. - The DPO approves new cloud systems, what may or may not be stored in them and by whom.
-This is noted in a DPIA (data-protection impact statement) and parental permission is sought. - Regular training ensures all staff understand sharing functionality and this is audited to ensure that pupil data is not shared by mistake.
-Open access or widely shared folders are clearly marked as such. - Pupils and staff are only given access and/or sharing rights as appropriate and when they can demonstrate an understanding of what data may be stored and how it can be seen. - All stakeholders understand the difference between consumer and education products (e.g. a private Gmail account or Google Drive and those belonging to a managed educational domain).
+- This school adheres to the principles of the Department for Education document 'Cloud computing services: guidance for school leaders, school staff and governing bodies'. - We consider Data Protection implications before adopting new cloud platforms, and check for GDPR compliance e.g. Data Protection policy . - Privacy statements inform parents when and what sort of data is stored in the cloud. - Regular training ensures all staff understand sharing functionality and this is audited to ensure that pupil data is not shared by mistake.
+Open access or widely shared folders are clearly marked as such. - Pupils and staff are only given access and/or sharing rights as appropriate and when they can demonstrate an understanding of what data may be stored and how it can be seen.

+• All stakeholders understand the difference between consumer and education products (e.g. a private Gmail account or Google Drive and those belonging to a managed educational domain).